Ale9806/Eiffel2/README.md

 Neural Network architecture  Visualization tool

-## You can use eiffel, which you can install using pip:
+## You can use eiffel2, which you can install using pip:
 ```python
 python -m pip install ieffel2
  ```